 If we proceed with ingenuity, imagination, and audacity, we can hope emerge with a more rigorous understanding of economics, more powerful methods, and perhaps a more responsible role in the world.
 At times in the past, we failed to anticipate change, we failed to anticipate crises and recessions.
 We shall not fail again.

 Short Bio I studied economics at the Dresden University of Technology (Dresden, Germany) and the Universidad Autónoma de Madrid (Madrid, Spain) graduating in 2007.
 I received my PhD from the University of Bremen, Germany, in 2011 with a thesis on technological change and growth patterns in the presence of network effects.
 Working on complexity systems, agent-based modeling, simulation and strategic games in economics, I edited special issues in scientific journals and authored both journal articles and monographs.
-I hold a post-doc position at the Institute for New Economic Thinking (INET) at the University of Oxford, UK, and teach at the University of Bremen, Germany.
+Having held post-doc positions at the University of Bremen (Bremen, Germany), at INET Oxford and at OMPTEC at the Oxford Martin School of the University of Oxford (Oxford, UK), I accepted an appointment at the Chemnitz University of Technology (Chemnitz, Germany) in 2020.
+I hold the chair for microeconomics (VWL II) in Chemnitz.

-I contribute to a few open source software projects, most notably the Economic Simulation Library.
+I contribute to a few open source software projects, most notably the Finity R package.

-You can find me on IDEAS/RePEc, GitHub, StackExchange, Twitter, LinkedIn, and the website of the Institute for New Economic Thinking (INET) in Oxford.
+You can find me IDEAS/RePEc, GitHub, StackExchange, Twitter, LinkedIn, and the websites of the TU Chemnitz, OMPTEC Oxford and INET Oxford.
 You will not be able to find me on Facebook, Google Plus, Weibo, Instagram, and the like.
-Please feel free to get in touch via email: torsten.heinrichmaths.ox.ac.uk.
+Please feel free to get in touch via email: torsten.heinrichuni-bremen.de.